• Skip to primary navigation

 Name Locator

-In this previous post, we have seen different locators in selenium and how you can locate elements using ID locator.
-In this post, we are going to discuss “How to locate the elements using Name Locators”.
-You can find the below links of different locators to access the elements in a web page.
+In this previous post, we have seen different locators in selenium and how to locate elements using an ID locator.
+This post will discuss “How to locate the elements using Name Locators”.
+You can find the links below of different locators to access the elements on a web page.

 • Locate element By Using ID Locator.